SsangYong Tivoli XLV Review

 The news is even better when you open the SsangYong’s huge boot.
 It’s nearly double the size of the one you get in a Nissan Qashqai and will be very handy if you have a large dog or need space for lots of luggage on family holidays.

-If you like big boots then you’ll love the Tivoli XLV – shame there isn’t a lot else to get excited about
+If you like big boots then I cannot lie - you’ll love the Tivoli XLV.
+Shame there isn’t a lot else to get excited about

 If that’s the kind of driving you’ll be doing, then the petrol model is the one to go for, although you can’t expect to get fuel economy much better than 40mpg.
-The more expensive diesel model is a better bet, if you do longer journeys: it will return average fuel economy of around 55mpg (if you steer clear of four-wheel drive and automatic models), although alternatives are even cheaper to run.
+The more expensive diesel model is a better bet if you do longer journeys: it will return an average fuel economy of around 50mpg (if you steer clear of four-wheel drive and automatic models).